nhsconnect/ITK3-Messaging-Distribution/pages/explore/explore_interactions.md

 tags: [fhir,messaging,interactions]
 sidebar: foundations_sidebar
 permalink: explore_interactions.html
-summary: "ITK3 Distribution Interactions"
+summary: "ITK3 Messaging Distribution Interactions"
 ---

 {% include custom/search.warnbanner.html %}

 {% include custom/messaging_overview.svg %}

-## ITK3 Distribution Interactions Overview ##
+## ITK3 Messaging Distribution Interactions Overview ##
-This section provides ITK3 implementers with the information required to utilise the ITK3 Distribution Interactions.
+This section provides ITK3 implementers with the information required to utilise the ITK3 Messaging Distribution Interactions.

-The ITK3 Distribution provides a consistent standardised approach to message headers, whilst also providing a message handling specification to control the use of infrastructure and business acknowledgement responses through the use of flags.
+The ITK3 Messaging Distribution provides a consistent standardised approach to message headers, whilst also providing a message handling specification to control the use of infrastructure and business acknowledgement responses through the use of flags.

 **Note 1:** When using MESH, additional MESH acknowledgements and responses will be available.
 The MESH acknowledgements and responses are not defined in this specification

 **Note 2:** Messages are structured in eXtensible Markup Language (XML) only.

-The ITK3 Distribution is based on the [HL7 FHIR STU3 Messaging Implementation] Messaging Implementation and supports multiple interactions.
+The ITK3 Messaging Distribution is based on the [HL7 FHIR STU3 Messaging Implementation] Messaging Implementation and supports multiple interactions.

 ----------